View Ronald Balyeat's Obituary on galioninquirer.com and share memories

-Ronald W. "Big Ron" Balyeat, 71, passed away on Friday, March 28, 2019 at Riverside Methodist Hospital after a long illness.
+Ronald W. "Big Ron" Balyeat 71, passed away on Friday, March 29, 2019 at Riverside Methodist Hospital after a long illness.

 Ron was born in Galion, Ohio on March 11, 1948 to the late Henry "Hank" Levering and Dorothy "Dot" (Wilcox) Levering.